DavidDerhy/growth-hack-your-marketplace/README.md

 The Family - Growth Hack Your Marketplace
 ---

 A little bot that submits items for listing on eBay.
+This can be useful to growth hack the consumer side of a marketplace.

-This is just a first overview of what you can really do with PhantomJS & Friends.
+This is just a first overview of what you can really do with PhantomJS & Friends (keep in mind this hack can be replicated on every marketplace that have no public API available).
+Of course, what you should do is to use [the official eBay API](https://go.developer.ebay.com/what-ebay-api).

 ```bash
 # clone this repository